 What is SEED TIME?

-By seed time, I believe you are referring to the time when the environment, temperature and season are appropriate for the placing of seeds in the ground for their best success of growing.
+Your mention of seed time refers to the time when the environment, temperature and season are appropriate for the placing of seeds in the ground for their best success of growing.
 Growing up on a farm we spoke of seedtime as the time when the earth was warm enough and moist enough from the early spring rains to best guarantee the "sprouting" of the seed once it was placed in the ground.
 Otherwise, it would simply lie buried in the soil and die.

 Springtime is the time of seeds.
 It is the time when life springs forth from the earth.
 We could associate "seed time" with the time of planting (Isaiah 60:21, 61:3).